Package insert / prescribing information

 - Worsening of myasthenia gravis in people who already have this condition.
 Tell your doctor about any change in your symptoms.

-- Propafenone Hydrochloride Extended-Release Capsules, USP, may cause lower sperm counts in men.
+- Propafenone HCl ER capsules may cause lower sperm counts in men.
 This could affect the ability to father a child.
 Talk to your doctor if this is a concern for you.

 - fast or irregular heart beats